Cataract Surgery

 The only symptom of cataracts is blurred vision.
 This can include difficulty reading, glare, haloes around lights or dimming of vision.
 Cataracts do not cause pain or red eye.

-Should I have Cataract Surgery?
+Should I have cataract surgery?

 There are 2 main reasons to have cataract surgery.